bolenge/body-data-validator/README.md

 Features to be added in future versions:

-* Localization (internationalization or use of several languages for error messages)
+* i18n (internationalization or use of several languages for error messages)

 [@bolenge](https://github.com/bolenge)